REDUCE COSTS AND FREE UP TIME WITH CBR’S EMPLOYEE MANAGEMENT SERVICES

 HMO – A health maintenance organization (HMO) is a type of managed care organization (MCO) that provides a form of health care coverage in the United States that is fulfilled through hospitals, doctors, and other providers with which the HMO has a contract.

-I9 – An I-9 Form is the Employment Eligibility Verification Form required by the Immigration and Naturalization Services (INS) to verify your identity and your eligibility to work.
+I9 – An I-9 Form is the Employment Eligibility Verification Form required by the Immigration and Naturalization Services (INS) to verify the identity and eligibility of employees to work in the United States.
 All employees must complete this form and provide valid original identifications.
-You are not eligible for pay until Payroll Services receives a satisfactory I-9.
+Employees are not eligible to be paid until a satisfactory I-9 is processed.

 ICE – Immigration and Customs Enforcement (ICE) is the largest and primary investigative arm of the United States Department of Homeland Security (DHS) and is responsible for identifying, investigating, and dismantling vulnerabilities regarding the nation’s border, economic, transportation, and infrastructure security.
 ICE, headquartered in Washington, D.C. is charged with the investigation and enforcement of over 400 federal statutes within the United States and maintains attaches at major U.S. embassies overseas.
 Consequently, ICE Special Agents possess the broadest investigative authority within the United States Government.